jaco9419/C-Plus-Plus/README.md

 <hr>

+## 20) Dereference
+So now we learned what a pointer is and how to create one, but is there a way to obtain the value pointed to by the pointer?

+The asterisk sign * a.k.a. the dereference operator is used to obtain the value pointed to by a variable.
+This can be done by preceding the name of a pointer variable with *.

+int blah = *ptr;<br>
+The double meaning of the * symbol can be tricky at first, so make sure to note:

+When * is used in a declaration, it is creating a pointer.<br>
+When * is not used in a declaration, it is a dereference operator.

 ## 19) Pointers
 In C++, a pointer variable is mostly the same as other variables, which can store a piece of data.
 Unlike normal variables, which store a value (such as an int, double, char), a pointer stores a memory address.